 Senna tea can be used to treat constipation, and it also helps you throughout your weight loss journey due to its laxative properties.
 It reduces your appetite and boosts your metabolism.
 It also works great when it comes to flushing toxins out of your body.

 Although senna provides a wide range of health benefits, you must consume it with caution because it can also cause a few side effects.
 To start with, you should never combine this tea with diuretics or other certain drugs.
 This mix can lead to physical weakness as well as other adverse reactions.
 This is why you should always discuss with your doctor before consuming certain products.

 Senna boosts the absorption of nutrients which, in some cases, might deprive your body of important vitamins and minerals.
 Using a normal dose of this type of tea has a lot of health benefits.
 On the other hand, overusing it can cause the opposite effect such as nausea, vomiting, stomach pains, and diarrhea.

 #6.
 Turmeric Tea

 Turmeric tea is considered a natural traditional remedy.
 It has been used since ancient times by many cultures.
 Turmeric is a spice that is added in many Oriental dishes but it can also be effectively used for medicinal purposes.
 The best turmeric tea is made of this plant’s dried root.

-This tea has great antioxidant and anti-inflammatory properties.
+This tea has great antioxidants, digestive enzymes, and anti inflammation properties.
 Moreover, it is rich in iron, dietary fiber, vitamin B6, and magnesium.
 So, as you can see, Curcuma or turmeric not only is a colorful and tasty spice but it is also an amazing natural source of nutritional elements.